 Construction activities as part of Southern California Edison’s (SCE’s) Tehachapi Renewable Transmission Project (TRTP) will include the following:

-Crews will soon begin the demolition work at the eastern transition station, located between Pipeline Avenue and the Chino Valley Freeway (SR71) at the former City Yard is underway.
+Demolition work at the eastern transition station, located between Pipeline Avenue and the Chino Valley Freeway (SR71) at the former City Yard is underway.
 There will be periods of night work at this location in order to reduce construction noise impacts to the Montessori School of Chino Hills.

 *Please Note: Schedule is tentative and may change depending on weather and other factors.